 Although System institutions monitor credit risk individually, the System has established a quarterly process to report System large loan exposures (outstanding loan amounts plus any unfunded loan commitments).
-A System risk management committee reviews and monitors large loan exposures to existing individual customers that may reach \$1.0 billion or, in certain limited circumstances, \$1.5 billion.
-Since it is possible that one or more System institutions may simultaneously make credit available to a customer that may, in the aggregate, exceed these limits, the process provides for quarterly data to be compiled on existing large loan exposures with notice provided to the Banks and Associations of the largest loan exposures, including all loan exposures to a borrower greater than 75% of the \$1.0 billion level or \$750 million.
+A System risk management committee reviews and monitors large loan exposures to existing individual customers.
+Beginning in the second quarter of 2019, the System committee increased the threshold for monitoring large loan exposures to \$1.25 billion from \$1.0 billion.
+The increase in the exposure level reflects the growth in the System's risk-bearing capacity.
+In certain limited circumstances, a threshold of \$1.5 billion for monitoring large loan exposures may be considered.
+Since it is possible that one or more System institutions may simultaneously make credit available to a customer that may, in the aggregate, exceed these limits, the process provides for quarterly data to be compiled on existing large loan exposures with notice provided to the Banks and Associations of the largest loan exposures, including all loan exposures to a borrower greater than 75% of the \$1.25 billion level or \$937.5 million.
 While this process captures information regarding large loan exposures, any credit decision resides with the individual System institutions.
-At both March 31, 2019 and December 31, 2018, one exposure was above \$1.0 billion but less than \$1.5 billion.
-Additionally, 13 exposures at March 31, 2019 and 10 exposures at December 31, 2018 exceeded \$750 million.
+At June 30, 2019, no exposure was above \$1.25 billion and at December 31, 2018, one exposure was above \$1.0 billion but less than \$1.5 billion.
+Additionally, four exposures at June 30, 2019 exceeded \$937.5 million and 10 exposures at December 31, 2018 exceeded \$750 million.